kylereicks/head.js.wp/readme.txt

 There aren't any, but the plugin counts on scripts being properly enqueued in the footer with correctly listed dependencies.
 [See wp_enqueue_script in the Codex](http://codex.wordpress.org/Function_Reference/wp_enqueue_script).

+= Why are my site's scripts still loading conventionally (without head.js)? =

+There are a few reasons why a script might still be loaded conventionally.
+* Head.WP ignores any scripts that are not added via `wp_enqueue_script()`.
+* Head.WP only works with scripts enqueued in the footer, it assumes that any script enqueued in the `<head>` intends to block the rest of the rest of the page from loading until it is finished.

+= Why are my other scripts not working as expected? =

+If a script has no dependencies, head.js will execute that script as soon it is loaded.
+To ensure that scripts are executed in the correct order, make sure to list all required dependencies in `wp_enqueue_script()`.

 = Is this plugin on GitHub? =

 Yes it is.
 [Head.WP](https://github.com/kylereicks/head.js.wp)